Glasgow-ICG/open-optical-gating/README.md

 ### Microscope test

-The microscope test can be run through the 'laser_and_camera_test.py' file.
+The microscope test can be run through the 'trigger_check' file.
 This is, in essence, designed to ensure that the microscope system has been set up correctly and the custom fastpins module has been installed correctly.
 The test simply pulses pin 22 and pin 8 and returns an error if the software can not perform the pulsing and the user can detect a hardware if no signal is being detected by the microscope.